-On Friday evening we drove to Cheddar in Somerset for camping at to see Cheddar Gorge for the first time.
-Read on to learn things to do in Cheddar Gorge, the walk we did in Cheddar with amazing views and where we ate.
+On Friday evening we drove to Cheddar in Somerset for camping at Bucklegrove Campsite with the kids.
+Their first request when lockdown was easing was to go camping!
+We also went to see Cheddar Gorge for the first time.
+Neither Ben or I had been before, even though we only live around one and a half hour away.
+Read on to learn things to do in Cheddar Gorge with kids, see the walk we did in Cheddar with absolutely amazing views and also check out where we ate.

 But first, things didn’t really get off to a great start for our camping trip away…